Johan Boskamp

 Johannes "Johan/Jan" Boskamp (born 21 October 1948) is a Dutch former football player and manager.

 He played the majority of his career for hometown club Feyenoord and Belgian side RWDM, and managed primarily in the Belgian leagues.
 Currently, he is a regular sports commentator on two Dutch and Belgian football television programs.
 He is commonly addressed as "Jan" in the Netherlands and "Johan" in Belgium.

 Playing career

 Club

 His former clubs as a player include RVV HOV, Feyenoord, Holland Sport, RWD Molenbeek (with whom he won the Belgian First Division in 1975) and Lierse.
+He also won the 1970 Intercontinental Cup with Feyenoord.

-Boskamp was furthermore voted Belgian Golden Shoe winner in 1975.
+Boskamp was voted Belgian Golden Shoe winner in 1975.

 International

 He was part of the Dutch team for the 1978 FIFA World Cup, making one substitute appearance against Scotland.
-He also won the 1970 Intercontinental Cup with Feyenoord.